sebdesign/laravel-state-machine/README.md

 [![Scrutinizer Code Quality](https://img.shields.io/scrutinizer/g/sebdesign/laravel-state-machine/master.svg?style=flat-square)](https://scrutinizer-ci.com/g/sebdesign/laravel-state-machine/?branch=master)
 [![StyleCI](https://styleci.io/repos/78893356/shield?style=flat-square)](https://styleci.io/repos/78893356)

 This is a Laravel service provider for [winzou/state-machine](https://github.com/winzou/state-machine).

+## Features

-It provides dependency injection for the `StateMachineFactory`.
-You can also use Laravel's service container to resolve class methods for the callbacks.
-A facade is also available for convenience.
+- It provides dependency injection for the `StateMachineFactory`.

+- You can use Laravel's service container to resolve class methods for the callbacks, along with their dependencies.

+- It allows you to listen for transition events using Laravel's event dispatcher.

+- A facade is also available for convenience.

 ## Installation